Ulnooweg/GroBot/.github/ISSUE_TEMPLATE/bug-report.md

 **Screenshots/Logs/Supporting Media**
 Any supporting media for the bug such as screenshots, logs, or other form of media that can demonstrate the issue.

+**Additional information**
+Additional or miscellaneous information wish to be included.